Happier Valley Comedy

 Picture

 As you probably know, one of our main guidelines is "Better out than in."
-If you have any thoughts about the role HVC is taking at this time, how we can do better, and/or other organizations we could add to the list of resources above, please email us.
-We are eager to learn from this moment in order to fulfill our promise to make our community a place where the voices of Black people and POC are amplified and celebrated.
+If you have any thoughts about the role HVC is taking at this time, how we can do better, and/or other organizations we could add to the list of resources below, please email us.
+We are eager to learn more and grow in order to better fulfill our mission to maintain an inclusive, welcoming community inspired and empowered by the diversity of all members and a place where BIPOC voices are valued and amplified.

 With gratitude,